nikhilraj01/UI_Assignment_1/Assignment.md

 * HTML content can go into a single file - index.html
 * JS content can go into a single file - main.js
 * CSS content can go into a single file - main.css
+* You're open to use any file / folder structure.
+However, it will have minimal affect on your final assessment over completion of the assignment.
 * Push the changes to the same branch - Assignment_branch

 **Tasks**